 Armand Volkas, who started the Living Arts Counseling Center in Emeryville, and I also co-facilitate Adoption Stories: Healing the Primal Wound for adult adoptees that uses drama therapy and expressive arts.

-In 2018, Aryeh Shell and I are launching Voices of Belonging: The Art of Collective Liberation, a training program that explores our ancestors, the earth, deep time, power/privilege, solidarity, collective creation and visioning and liberation to help us create a world of hope, peace, and justice through somatic and arts practices.
+In 2018, Aryeh Shell and I are launching Collective Emergence: Embodying the Future We Want Now, an innovative diversity & solidarity training program that explores our ancestors, the earth, deep time, power/privilege, solidarity, collective creation and visioning and liberation to help us create a world of hope, peace, and justice through somatic and arts practices.

 — Sherry Goldstein, Owner of Yoga Sanctuary, Las Vegas

 “Amber’s sacred vibrations opening our hearts and connect us to the source through drums and didgeridoo that will rock you to the core.”